LS-Lab/orbital/README.txt

 1.2+.
 No additional libraries are required at run-time.

-In order to build all parts of the Orbital library, examples, tests and additional files, you need the following software.
+In order to build all parts of the Orbital library, examples, tests and additional files, you need some additional software.
+See description of build.xml for details.

-JDK 1.4
-Ant
-JavaCC 2.1
-JUnit

-JLink 2.1
-JCoverage